alejandralopezgalan/HR-Analytics-PowerBI/README.md

 <br/> _Demographics_ page includes key statistics such as:
-- Age Distribution: Ranges from 18 to 51 years old, with the majority being 20-29 years old (874 employees).
+- Age Distribution: Employees range in age from 18 to 51 years old, with the majority (874 employees) being between 20 and 29 years old.
-- Marital Status: The largest group is single (624 employees, 42.45% of the total).
+- Marital Status: The largest group of employees is single, comprising 42.45% of the total (624 employees).
-- Gender Distribution: The majority are females between 30 and 39 years old.
+- Gender Distribution: The majority of employees are females, particularly those between 30 and 39 years old.
-- Ethnicity: The highest number of employees are white, with an average salary around $110K.
+- Ethnicity: The highest number of employees identify as white, with an average salary of around $110K.

 ![demographics](assets/img/project1-demographics.png)

-The interactive elements of the Overview page in my Power BI report enable users to explore various metrics and trends related to employee attrition.
-These include:
+The interactive features of the Demographics dashboard allow users to explore various demographic metrics in depth, providing detailed insights into employee data.
-- Viewing the total number of employees and their status (active/inactive).
-- Exploring the distribution of employees by department and role.
-- Analysing the attrition rate and observing hiring trends over the years.

 ![demographics_gif](assets/img/project1_demographics_video.gif)

 <br/> _Performance Tracker_ is a page designed to visualise individual employee performance scores based on yearly performance reviews.
 The dashboard includes various elements such as:
-- KPIs: Key Performance Indicators of individual scores on different criteria such as job satisfaction, environment satisfaction, relationships satisfaction, and work-life balance across multiple years.
+- KPIs: Key Performance Indicators of individual scores on different criteria such as job satisfaction, environment satisfaction, relationship satisfaction, and work-life balance across multiple years.
-- Review Records: Individual records of the start date (when the employee started working at the company), the date of the last review, and the due date for the next review.
+- Review Records: Individual records including the start date (when the employee began working at the company), the date of the last review, and the due date for the next review
-- Comparison Charts: Visual comparisons of self-performance metrics and those by their management.
+- Comparison Charts: Visual comparisons of self-performance metrics and those evaluated by their managers.

 ![performance-tracker](assets/img/project1-performance.png)

-Users can select an individual employee to view their specific performance scores and review records in detail.
+Users can select an individual employee to view detailed performance scores and review records.

 ![performance-gif](assets/img/project1_performance_video.gif)

 <br/> _Attrition_ is a page that displays in-depth plots related to the company's attrition rate.
 The dashboard includes various elements such as:
-- Overall Attrition Rate: The overall percentage of employees leaving the company (16.1%).
+- Overall Attrition Rate: The overall percentage of employees leaving the company, which is 16.1%.
 - Department and Job Role: Attrition rates segmented by different departments and job roles.
-The highest is Sales Representatives with 39.8%.
+Sales Representatives have the highest attrition rate at 39.8%.
 - Travel Frequency: Attrition rates based on employees' travel frequency.
-The highest are frequent travellers with 24.9%.
+Frequent travellers have the highest attrition rate at 24.9%.
-- Overtime Requirement: Attrition rates correlated with overtime work requirements.
-The highest (30.5%) for those with overtime requirements.
+- Overtime Requirement: Attrition rates related with overtime work requirements.
+Employees with overtime requirements have the highest attrition rate at 30.5%.
 - Attrition by Hire Date: Analysis of attrition rates by employee hire dates.
-2020 was the year with the highest rate (22.0%).
+The highest attrition rate was in 2020, at 22.0%.
 - Tenure: Breakdown of attrition rates based on employees' length of tenure at the company.
-The majority are employees with less than two years of tenure.
+The majority of attrition occurs among employees with less than two years of tenure.

 ![attrition](assets/img/project1-attrition.png)

-Users can interact with the dashboard to explore these metrics and gain detailed insights into employee turnover.
+Users can interact with the dashboard to delve into these metrics and gain comprehensive insights into employee turnover.

 ![attrition_gif](assets/img/project1_attrition_video.gif)